GaryAB/Solax-Power-Meter/Manual/Settings.md

 Power Meter 6.7 and 7.7 onwards now also have the ability to create a log of energy used.
 Enter "YES" in the line 'log ='

->log = "YES"                       #set to "YES" to log data to a CSV file
+>log = "YES"                       #set to "YES" to log data to a text file

 **The next settings apply only to Meter7.8.py**